-We recommend that all members of the public ensure that when choosing a Reiki practitioner or teacher that they check that are a member of a reputable organisation, preferably one that belongs to the Reiki Council (see our list of member associations).
+We recommend that all members of the public ensure that when choosing a Reiki practitioner or teacher that they check that are a member of a reputable organisation, preferably one that belongs to the Reiki Council.
 Membership of a reputable organisation also means that practitioners have signed up to a Code of Conduct and Ethics.

 A reputable organisation will not permit someone to join until they have met specific entry requirements.

 Directories listing practitioners and teachers often permit individuals to sign up without any checking of their background or qualifications or suitability.
 Membership of a reputable organisation often demonstrates the practitioner’s commitment to professional standards.

 - do you have a lineage to Mikao Usui?
 This is an essential requirement in order to practise Reiki

 - have you learnt in person from your teacher?
 There are teachers who offer distant training, which is not appropriate for public practice or teaching

 - have you been given the traditional Reiki attunements, rather than modern reiju?
 Modern reiju processes do not connect a student to Reiki

 - how long have you been practising Reiki?

 - are you available to provide on-going support/mentoring?

 - do you run Reiki Share groups?